bi-labor/es-mssql/docs/mssql/exercise4.md

         ![Add a new data source](images/rs-add-data-source-credentials.png)

-1. Add a new dataset by right clicking the _Datasets_ folder in the _Report data_ window.
+1. Add a new dataset by right-clicking the _Datasets_ folder in the _Report data_ window.
 The dataset specifies how to fetch the data we want to display.
 It will be an SQL query.

     - Chose "Use a dataset embedded in my report"
     - Select the data source from the dropdown.
 It is the data source created in the previous step.
-    - The query should list the number of users and average age for each country, sorted descending according to the number of users.
-The query should also skip countries which are "outliers" having too few (<50) users.
+    - The query should list the number of users and the average age for each country sorted descending according to the number of users.
+The query should also skip countries that are "outliers" having too few (<50) users.
     - Write the query as text as follows

          ```sql